adTori/javascript-assignment/README.md

 More then 75% — Really well done (green)
 Questions should include a mix of the following types:
-True/false statements (two answer options: True or False) Multiple choice (four answer options with one correct answer) Checkbox answers (four checkboxes with 2–3 correct answers, the rest incorrect) Users should be able to toggle between dark mode (dark background with light text) and light mode (light background with dark text).
+True/false statements (two answer options: True or False) Multiple choice (four answer options with one correct answer).
+Checkbox answers (four checkboxes with 2–3 correct answers, the rest incorrect) Users should be able to toggle between dark mode (dark background with light text) and light mode (light background with dark text).
 When results are displayed, users should see exactly which questions they answered correctly and incorrectly.